AnuarOrozco/ChatterChatroom/README.md

 ![Browser console](https://github.com/user-attachments/assets/e8992ba1-5d39-409f-8e7c-de0ba4cbb4fe)

-Feel free to replace the `path/to/screenshot1.png` with the actual path to your images. 🖼️

 ## Contributing 🤗

 If you'd like to contribute to the development of this chatroom, feel free to fork the repository, make your changes, and submit a pull request.
 All contributions are welcome! 🙌